akippenhan749/NegativityInNFLFanBases/README.md

 [3]	“Geographic Levels,” United States Census Bureau.
 Oct.
 8, 2021.
 [Online], Available: https://census.gov.
 [Accessed Sept.
 14, 2022].

 [4]	“Choosing the Correct Statistical Test In SAS, STATA, SPSS and R,” UCLA Advanced Research Computing.
 [Online], Available: https://stats.oarc.ucla.edu.
 [Accessed Sept 14, 2022].

-This project was created as part of the Data Science Project Course (DS 4002)  at the University of Virginia in the Fall of 2022.